 PART 4: POST-PRODUCTION

 I asked around for advice: what should I do?
 The reactions I got varied.
 On one extreme were those who said: “Who cares, just put it online, no one will notice and even if they do, what’s going to happen?”
 Well, I might get sued, but more importantly the film might get pulled from whatever media it’s on, it will raise the wrong kind of awareness, I’ll have proven to be a disrespectful artist and my film may never see the light of day.
-On the other extreme were those who immediately saw the problem and begun with the following suggestion: “And can’t you re-edit the film without the artwork?”
+On the other extreme were those who immediately cringed and made the following suggestion: “And can’t you re-edit the film without the artwork?”
 Hum, no. I can’t.
 So as I finished the first edit of the film, I had to face the fact: I had to get permission for all the locations and artwork that needed it.

 I started off by getting some advice by clearance agencies in Paris – these are legal agencies that specialize in clearing all kinds of rights for film productions.
 I wanted to ask them for their advice on how best to proceed and what my chances were.
 I met with one agency who had never seen a project like this and replied, in a nutshell, that this would be a massive undertaking to get all the permissions, but that it was doable.
 In short, they were hoping I would hire them.
 But I couldn’t, I didn’t have the money for that.